wenjing-gg/MTC-WTNet/README.md

 **This repository is the official implementation of MTC-HSDNet.**

-A Multi-Task Classification and High-resolution Segmentation Deep Network for medical image analysis.
+A deep learning framework for simultaneous Wilms' tumor segmentation and metastasis prediction using multi-task collaboration and hierarchical self-distillation in a multi-level transformer fusion network.

 ## Overview

-MTC-HSDNet is a deep learning framework that combines multi-task learning for both classification and segmentation tasks on medical images.
+MTC-HSDNet is a specialized deep learning framework designed for Wilms' tumor analysis, combining multi-task collaboration and hierarchical self-distillation for simultaneous tumor segmentation and metastasis prediction.
 The network architecture incorporates:

+- **Multi-Level Transformer Fusion** for comprehensive feature integration
+- **Hierarchical Self-Distillation** for progressive knowledge transfer
+- **Multi-Task Collaboration** between segmentation and classification tasks
-- **Swin Transformer backbone** for feature extraction
+- **Swin Transformer backbone** for robust feature extraction
 - **Feature Pyramid Network (FPN)** for multi-scale feature fusion
 - **Mixture of Experts (MoE)** for adaptive feature processing
-- **Multi-task learning** with uncertainty weighting

 ## Requirements